2022 Kia Forte Review, Ratings, Specs, Prices, and Photos

 How safe is the Kia Forte?

-With mixed results in crash testing, the Forte rates a 6 here, pending updated scores for 2022.
+With mixed results in crash testing, the Forte rates a 4 here.

-The IIHS dubs the small sedan a Top Safety Pick, but that award applies only to GT editions with upgraded headlights; other headlights score “Poor” ratings.
+The IIHS no longer dubs the small sedan a Top Safety Pick, though it hasn't re-tested all the headlights in all the different versions.

-The NHTSA, meanwhile, gives the Forte a four-star overall rating, with a three-star rating for front passenger protection.
+The NHTSA, meanwhile, gives the Forte a four-star overall rating, with a three-star rating for front passenger protection and a special concern about rear side intrusion.
+That costs the Forte two points here.

 The Forte now comes with more standard active safety equipment.
 All versions have automatic emergency braking and active lane control.
 Blind-spot monitors with braking assistance are available or standard on most trims, as is adaptive cruise control.